vasanthv/jsonbox/README.md

 # jsonbox.io
 A HTTP based JSON storage.
 It lets you store, read & modify JSON data over HTTP APIs for FREE.
+Ideal of small projects, prototypes or hackathons, where you don't have to spin up your own data store.

 ## API Documentation